A first look into the carbon footprint of federated learning: Experiments

-\textbf{Datasets.} We conduct our estimations on two image classification tasks of different complexity both in terms of the number of samples and classes: CIFAR10~\citep{krizhevsky2009learning} and ImageNet~\citep{russakovsky2015imagenet}.
-In addition, we also perform analysis on the Speech Commands dataset \citep{speechcommands} which consists of $65K$ 1-second long audio clips of $30$ keywords, with each clip consisting of only one keyword.
+\textbf{Datasets.} We conduct our estimations on three image classification tasks of different complexity both in terms of the number of samples and number of classes: CIFAR10, FEMNIST, and ImageNet.
+FEMNIST, federated extended MNIST, is built by partitioning the data in Extended MNIST (EMNIST) according to writer ids.
+It contains 671K 28$\times$28 images of digits and letters.
+In addition, we also perform analysis on speech processing following the same complexity concern with the Speech Commands dataset for keyword spotting and Common Voice for automatic speech recognition (ASR).
+Speech Commands contains $65K$ 1-second long audio clips of $30$ keywords, with each clip consisting of only one keyword.
 Following the setup described in \citet{zhang2017hello}, we train the model to classify the audio clips into one of the $10$ keywords - ``Yes", ``No", ``Up",``Down", ``Left", ``Right", ``On", ``Off", ``Stop", ``Go", along with ``silence" (\textit{i.e.} no word spoken) and ``unknown" word, representing the remaining $20$ keywords from the dataset.
 The training set contains a total of $56,196$ clips with $32,550$ ($57 \%$) samples from the ``unknown" class and around $1800$ samples ($3.3 \%$) from each of the remaining classes, hence the dataset is naturally unbalanced.
+Also, we used the Common Voice Italian (CV Italian) dataset (version 6.1) containing a total of $84$K utterances ($132$ hours) which were recorded by more than $10$K Italian-speaking participants.
+The train set consists of $748$ speakers ($89$ hours of speech), while both valid and test sets contain around $22$ hours of speech from $1219$ and $3404$ speakers respectively.